Shropshire Star

 He said: "Local authorities have had trouble meeting their part of that so what we have committed to do with the money we have saved is we are going to pay the whole of that cost, and in many cases that will bring forward when that project can be delivered."

-It is still not clear how much money the Government will provide, or what the full cost of the project now is.
+It is still not clear how much money the government will provide, or what the full cost of the project now is.

-In 2019 the cost of the road was estimated at around £80m – with the Government providing £54.4m of that total.
+In 2019 the cost of the road was estimated at around £80m – with the government providing £54.4m of that total.

-But last year Shrewsbury & Atcham's Conservative MP, Daniel Kawczynski, asked the Government for an additional £27.5m for the project – which he said accounted for three quarters of the cost increase.
+But last year Shrewsbury & Atcham's Conservative MP, Daniel Kawczynski, asked the government for an additional £27.5m for the project – which he said accounted for three quarters of the cost increase.

-The pledge to fully fund the road will come as a huge relief to Shropshire Council's administration, with opponents of the plan repeatedly citing the council's responsibility to cover rising costs as a reason to scrap the project.
+The pledge to fully fund the road will come as a huge relief to Shropshire Council's administration, with opponents of the plan repeatedly citing the council's responsibility to cover rising costs as a reason the scrap the project.

-Mr Kawczynski welcomed the developments, and said he had 'called in all favours' with the Government as he attempted to persuade them to support the project in recent months.
+Mr Kawczynski welcomed the developments, and said he had 'called in all favours' with the government as he attempted to persuade them to support the project in recent months.

-He said: "Clearly if this news is correct, that Mark Harper has said the Government will fund the entire shortfall, that is excellent news.
+He said: "Clearly if this news is correct, that Mark Harper has said the government will fund the entire shortfall that is excellent news.

-"I have personally asked the Prime Minister and the Transport Minister, and called in all the favours I have with the Government, to fund the shortfall of this project.
+"I have personally asked the prime minister and the transport minister, and called in all the favours I have with the government to fund the shortfall of this project.

 "I am recognizant and grateful for the persistence of Shropshire Council's leadership in trying to bring this project to fruition."